Observability of Schr\"odinger propagators on tori in rough settings: Introduction

-This scheme only yields a \emph{weak observability}, as some clusters may have full space dimension.
+The above scheme only yields a \emph{weak observability} since, as previously mentioned, the projections of some clusters may have full space dimension.
 To recover the strong observability, we apply the \emph{uniqueness-compactness argument} of Bardos, Lebeau, and Rauch \cite{BardosLebeauRauch1992}.

-When $\chi$ is a product of a continuous temporal function and a measurable spatial function, this classical argument applies directly.
-Otherwise, \emph{two additional ingredients} are required: \begin{itemize} \item To ensure uniformity across affine sublattices, we use \emph{Galilean transformations} to shift high-frequency clusters toward the low-frequency region. \item When $\Omega$ is not a product of a time interval and a spatial domain, we appeal to a \emph{temporal holomorphic extension} and the Lusin--Privalov uniqueness theorem which reduce the problem to a classical setting. \end{itemize}
+Precisely, when $\chi$ is a product of a continuous temporal function and a measurable spatial function, this classical argument applies directly.
+Otherwise, \emph{two additional ingredients} are required: \begin{enumerate}[label=(\roman*)] \item To ensure uniformity across affine sublattices, we use \emph{Galilean transformations} to shift high-frequency clusters toward the low-frequency region. \item When $\Omega$ is not a product of a time interval and a spatial domain, we appeal to a \emph{temporal holomorphic extension} and the Lusin--Privalov uniqueness theorem which reduce the problem to a classical setting. \end{enumerate}